 - Choosing the overall voltage of each leg, as well as which loads should be AC vs DC

 - The rating of your inverter, if any

 We talk about this in part 2 of this series.

 Once you have the components ordered, you would be ready to build your battery house, which may be a room in your existing home, part of the garage, or a separate shed.
-Batteries take up a fair amount of room, they need to be protected from kids or critters that might hurt themselves by touching the contacts or accidentally damaging the battery and releasing the acids inside.
+Batteries take up a fair amount of room, they need to be protected from kids or critters that might hurt themselves by touching the contacts or might accidentally damage the battery and release the acids inside.

 Additionally, most types of batteries need some amount of temperature control, and don’t do well with freezing weather.
-However if you go with unsealed batteries, you will have to build in some ventilation in to your battery house in order to prevent buildup of potentially explosive hydrogen gas, which thes types of batteries release during normal charging operations.
+However, if you go with less expensive unsealed batteries, you will have to build in some ventilation in to your battery house in order to prevent buildup of explosive hydrogen gas, which these types of batteries release in small amounts when charging.